jaisreeG/AI-Powered-Smart-Fire-Extinguisher-with-Digital-Twin-based-risk-assessement/README.md

 The goal is to provide a faster and more reliable response while allowing users to monitor the system remotely.

 ✨ Key Features
-Detects fire hazards using multiple sensors including smoke, flame, temperature, and oxygen sensors.
+- Detects fire hazards using multiple sensors including smoke, flame, temperature, and oxygen sensors.
-Uses AI-based analysis to evaluate the severity of the detected conditions.
+- Uses AI-based analysis to evaluate the severity of the detected conditions.
-Automatically activates a servo-driven fire suppression mechanism when necessary.
+- Automatically activates a servo-driven fire suppression mechanism when necessary.
-Uploads sensor readings to the cloud for continuous monitoring through Adafruit IO.
+- Uploads sensor readings to the cloud for continuous monitoring through Adafruit IO.
-Displays a live Digital Twin in Unity to visualize the current state of the system.
+- Displays a live Digital Twin in Unity to visualize the current state of the system.
-Sends real-time SMS notifications using Twilio.
+- Sends real-time SMS notifications using Twilio.
-Provides a web dashboard built with Flask for easy monitoring and data visualization.
+- Provides a web dashboard built with Flask for easy monitoring and data visualization.

-🛠️ Technologies Used
+🛠️ **Technologies Used**
-Hardware
+**Hardware**
-Arduino UNO
+1. Arduino UNO
-MQ-2 Smoke Sensor
+2. MQ-2 Smoke Sensor
-Flame Sensor
+3. Flame Sensor
-DHT22 Temperature and Humidity Sensor
+4. DHT22 Temperature and Humidity Sensor
-Oxygen Sensor
-Servo Motor
+5. Servo Motor

-Software
+**Software**
-Arduino IDE
+1. Arduino IDE
-Python
+2. Python
-Flask
+3. Flask
-Unity
+4. Unity
-Adafruit IO
+5. Adafruit IO
-Twilio
+6. Twilio
-Visual Studio Code
+7. Visual Studio Code

-🔄 How It Works
+🔄 **How It Works**

 The system follows a simple workflow: